MatthewGerber/rlai/docs/case_studies/mountain_car_continuous.md

 for details).

 ### Reward
-By default, OpenAI only provides a positive reward when the car reaches the goal.
+By default, Gym only provides a positive reward when the car reaches the goal.
 Each step prior to the goal receives a negative reward for fuel use.
 There is a default time limit of 200 steps, and the episode terminates upon reaching this limit.
 In this setup, a random policy might take many episodes to receive a positive reward.
 By providing intermediate rewards for partial climbs, the agent can learn more quickly.
 Within RLAI, this is done by rewarding the agent at the